Battle of Taejon: Taejon falls

 At the end of the day on 20 July, Dean ordered the headquarters of the 34th Infantry to withdraw.
 His command was reinforced by several more light tanks from the 1st Cavalry Division.
 As the tanks fought through a North Korean roadblock, Dean, with a small force of soldiers, followed them.
 At the edge of the city, the final elements of the 34th Infantry, leaving the city in 50 vehicles, were ambushed and many of their vehicles were destroyed by machine guns and mortars, forcing the Americans to retreat on foot.

 In the ensuing fight, Dean's jeep made a wrong turn and was separated from the rest of the American forces.
 Unable to turn back, Dean and his party attempted to retreat to American lines on their own, but 35 days later, alone and lost in the hills, Dean was captured by North Korean forces.
 For most of his incarceration, the North Koreans were not aware of his rank.
 Dean repeatedly attempted to make the North Koreans kill him for fear of divulging information under torture.
 North Korean leaders had threatened to harm Dean if he did not cooperate but he was never actually tortured.
 Eventually his rank was uncovered, but they were unable to gather any intelligence from him.

 When the last of the 34th Infantry's defenders left the city, the 21st Infantry, which had been protecting the road to Taegu, also withdrew, leaving Taejon in the hands of the North Korean forces.

 Aftermath

+By the end of the battle, the casualties of U.S. 24th Infantry Division were counted as follows.